 Cauliflower requires daytime temperatures between 70 and 85 degrees Fahrenheit.
-The start time is important with cauliflower because the plant needs to be large enough to sustain the development of a large head.
-However, early planting is difficult as late season frost can kill or harm the young plant.
-Once mature, some varieties can tolerate brief exposures to temperatures down to 20 degrees.
-Early maturing and late maturing varieties are available, and the type you choose should be determined by the length of your growing season.
-The earliest maturing cauliflower is ready in about 60 days.
-In some areas gardeners can get an early harvest and then plant again in June for a fall harvest, but this is only possible where summer temperatures aren't extreme.
+When planting cauliflower, be mindful of the weather as the plant needs to be large enough to sustain the development of a large head yet late season frost can kill or harm the young plant.
+Once mature, some varieties can tolerate brief exposures to cold temperatures down to 20 degrees.
+Depending on the length of your growing season, you can purchase either early maturing cauliflower, which can be ready in as little as 60 days, or a late maturing variety.
+In areas where summer temperatures aren't extreme, gardeners can get an early harvest and then plant again in June for a fall harvest.

-Long summer days and extremely hot temperatures cause cauliflower to turn purple.
-The exposure to sun is the culprit and you may even see leaves growing through the head.
-Once this happens there is nothing to be done, but you can prevent this from happening the next year.
-Blanching should begin when the cauliflower is about 2 inches across.
-Gather the largest exterior leaves and flop them over the head.
+Long summer days, extremely hot temperatures and sun exposure will cause cauliflower to into a shade of purple, and on occasion leaves may grow through the head.
+Once this happens there is nothing to be done, but you can prevent this from happening the next year with a process called blanching, which protects the head from the sun.
+This should be done when the cauliflower is about 2 inches across.
+To blanch, gather the largest exterior leaves and flop them over the head.
 You can tie the leaves or fasten them with a clip.
 The leaves will shield the developing curds from the sun but still allow them to grow.

 Cauliflower is fully grown about seven to 12 days after the blanching process began.
 Once the head is mature, loosen the leaves over the head and cut the main stem to harvest the head.
 The curd should be fairly smooth and not have obvious florets while an overgrown cauliflower will have a rice-like texture with coarse, individual florets.
 After you've harvested your cauliflower, pull the cauliflower greens and place them in your compost; the plant will not produce another head.

 - Weekend Gardener: Growing Cauliflower